-These stories originally appeared on my blog Enjoy Living Abroad.
+These stories originally appeared on my travel and expat blog Enjoy Living Abroad.

 The Astonishing Power of Peaceful Resistance